b-nirav/influenza-season/README.md

 The dataset is likely representative of the population due to various data collection methods.
 However, some county population data is missing for certain years, which limits aggregation and yearly state-wise comparisons.
 Additionally, the annual data collection process creates a gap between survey and publication, potentially introducing errors.
 Manual data entry could also cause inaccuracies.
 Nonetheless, since the data is from a government agency, it is likely to have minimal errors and is the best available source for this analysis.
 ### CDC Influenza Deaths Data
 Puerto Rico data is missing, so we can't accurately describe flu-related deaths there.
 Some data is suppressed for privacy, meaning not all influenza deaths are included.
 The analysis results will only apply to 2018, as the data spans 2009-2017, and may not be relevant for the current year.
 Despite these limitations, this is the most accurate dataset available for our analysis.

+## Results
+Here are some snapshots from the final results of the analysis: